Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim/testprod.md

 #### Performance checks

-The results of the performance checks are available on <a href="https://github.com/Gaias2-ICSC/corsikasim/tree/main/perf"> git </a>
+The results of the performance checks are available on <a href="https://github.com/Gaias2-ICSC/corsikasim/tree/main/perf">github</a>